Thermodynamic Computing via Autonomous Quantum Thermal Machines: Discussion

 Our work also brings progress from the perspective of autonomous quantum thermal machines, by demonstrating a new application for them, namely classical computation.
 A single thermodynamic neuron can indeed be considered an autonomous device (see~\cite{guzmán2023divincenzolike}), while networks of them can be made autonomous via the addition of a thermodynamic clock~\cite{Erker2017}.
 An interesting question is whether the clock could be directly imbedded in the network of thermodynamic neurons.
-In parallel, our work also further demonstrates the relevance of virtual qubits and virtual temperatures~\cite{Brunner2012}.
+In parallel, our work also further demonstrates the relevance of virtual qubits and virtual temperatures \chg{for computation}~\cite{Brunner2012}.
 This complements recent work where these notions are used for characterizing thermodynamic properties of quantum systems~\cite{skrzypczyk2015passivity,Lipka-Bartosik2021}, the performance of thermal machines~\cite{Silva2016,Usui2021} and fundamental limits on thermodynamic processes~\cite{Clivaz2019}.

 Another relevant aspect is that our model is thermodynamically consistent, in the sense of complying to the laws of thermodynamics.
 This allowed us to investigate its thermodynamic behavior and contrast it with the machine’s performance as a computing device.
 Specifically, for the NOT gate, we observe a clear trade-off between dissipation and performance, in terms of noise robustness.
 That is, enhancing the performance of the gate requires increasing dissipation.
 More generally, a similar trade-off relation between dissipation and performance exists for a general computation process carried out by the thermodynamic neuron.
-It would be interesting to pursue this direction further, e.g. prove a universal relationship by taking inspiration from thermodynamic uncertainty relations~\cite{seifert2019stochastic}.
+It would be interesting to pursue this direction further, e.g. prove a universal relationship by taking inspiration from thermodynamic uncertainty relations~\cite{seifert2019stochastic}. \chg{We want to emphasize that many models of computation consider their thermodynamic aspects under various approximations.
+Such approximations are generally valid in a specific range of parameters, and outside this range they can predict unphysical behavior, e.g. leading to violations of thermodynamic laws.
+With the growing interest in energy-efficient computing, developing thermodynamically consistent models of computation nowadays becomes increasingly important and has the potential for practical applications.}

-\section{Outlook}
+\subsection{Outlook}

 Our work also opens interesting questions from the point of view of machine learning and more generally for thermodynamic computing.